kubewarden/rfc/rfc/0017-policy-server-reuse-wasm-optimized-modules.md

 The init container would then run a program that performs the following steps:

-1. Obtain ownership of a lock via backed by a Kubernetes Lease resource.
+1. Obtain ownership of a lock backed by a Kubernetes Lease resource.
 2. Wait until exclusive ownership is obtained.
 3. Inspect the configuration of Policy Server, download all the missing `.wasm` modules